 Lisbon is the second oldest capital city in Europe

-However, interestingly enough Lisbon has been an economic, political and cultural centre for so long that it never really got officially confirmed as Portugal’s capital city.
-It’s by default and convention that it’s become so!
+However, interestingly enough Lisbon has been an economic, political and cultural center for so long that it was never officially confirmed as Portugal’s capital city!
+It’s just by default and convention that it’s become so.

 Portuguese is the official language

 For some reason, it’s a common misconception that people in Portugal speak Spanish.

 Although Portugal may be next to Spain it does have it’s own language, and although you might find that Spanish is a common second language or can be somewhat understood, that doesn’t mean people want to speak it all the time!

 In fact, you’ll find that a lot of people, and especially young people, speak English more than Spanish as a second language.

 When you’re in Lisbon don’t just assume Spanish is the default second language.

 Make an effort to learn up some Portuguese words (you’ll find a guide to some of the best ones to try further down) because it will certainly be appreciated!